Skip to main content

 3. Better resource utilization

-With automated testing, QA team members can apply their knowledge and skills in advanced product testing.
+Automation in QA testing can help QA team members apply their knowledge and skills in advanced product testing.
 Automation testing helps execute Functional and regression test cases without any human intervention.
-QA test automation also reduces the dependence on the presence of a large QA team.
-This can reduce the time and cost of regularly hiring and training software testers.
+QA test automation also reduces the dependence on the presence of a large QA team; experienced QA resources can be utilized to create better test cases, improving product quality.

 4. Suited for CI/CD and DevOps